 The Add Look to Dashboard option is best-suited for Looks you expect to use on multiple Dashboards; that way, if you need to make changes to the Look, you can do so by modifying the Look itself, without having to make those same modifications on each Dashboard.

-This option is only available for Dashboards in the same space as the Look.
+This option is only available for Dashboards in the same folder as the Look.

 - You can save the Look to a Dashboard.
 When you save a Look, you essentially install a stand-alone copy of that Look in the Dashboard.
 This copy is not tied to the original Look in any way: if you delete the original Look, the copy (referred to in Dashboard as a “query tile”) will continue to work as expected.